grace-anderson/voices/README.md

 ## Functionality

-**Voices** provides the following functionality.
+The current MVP release of **Voices** delivers the following functionality.
 * A single-page app that changes views without reloading the page.
 * Visitors can view stories writing by logged in users.
 Visitors can also view each writer's profile.
 * Sign up and login functionality that grants users access to:
   * create and update a profile,
-  * create multiple stories,
+  * write and publish text stories,
   * edit a selected story
   * delete a selected story

 ## Future development

 This initial release of the Voices app fulfils client MVP requirements.
 Future planned releases include
-* include adding donation and subscription payment options using Stripe
+* donation and subscription payment options using payment platform such as Stripe
-* an enhanced publishing workflow with administrator curation and writer feedback
-* expanded writing capabilities including adding images and video to the current text capability and a manifest writing tool with local storage
+* expanded writing and creation capabilities including adding images, video, and audio to the current text capability, enhanced text editing (e.g. rich text), and a manifest writing tool with local storage
+* the ability for the writer to choose components of their profile to share publicly
+* the ability for the writer to choose to publish a story.
+* an enhanced publishing workflow with administrator curation and editorial feedback
+* administrator control of the home page to enable promotion of selected stories and events
+* a review and feedback workflow where writers review and comment on each other's work
-* enhanced functionality sensitive to the user context, including an improved contact form and capabilities for the user to choose components of their profile to share publicly
+* enhanced functionality sensitive to the user context, including an improved contact form
+* capability to form writing groups that can be connected to geographic or virtual meet ups

 ## Installation